Rainbow1994/EnKF_CH4/README.md

 This repository is a global methane emission assimilation system based on an Ensemble Kalman Filter (EnKF) framework and the GEOS-Chem transport model (v12.5.0).
 It is an updated version of the ESA PyOSSE: Package for Observation System Simulation Experiments developed by [Liang Feng](https://www.geos.ed.ac.uk/~lfeng/) We have converted the original FORTRAN modules to Python scripts for better use and easier update.

 Included in this repository are:
-  - Tag run program to create Jacobi Matrix;
+  - Tag run program to create Jacobi matrix;
   - Zip file for GEOS-Chem v12.5.0 and user-updated global_CH4.f for easier Tag run;
   - Scripts to create inversion run directory, GEOS-Chem rerun directory and diagnosis directories;
   - Configuration files that specify inversion options and diagnosis options;
   - Scripts to run GEOS-Chem tests;
   - Scripts for CH4 observations, including GOSAT, TROPOMI, NOAA, TCCON;
+  - Scripts to correct GEOS-Chem CH4 latitudinal biases during inversion;
   - Main Driver routines.